anmol2302/sunbird-intl-que/README.md

 11. The status of all  content uploaded in bulk  will  be  ‘Draft’
 12. The system sends an email alert to the organization’s designated reviewers
 13. On reviewing the content, the reviewer either accepts or rejects it
-14. On accepting the content, the reviewer clicks Publish, to make the content live on the platform
+14. On accepting the content, the reviewer clicks Publish, to make the content live on the platform <br>

+and for authoring questions(mcq's) we can easily do that from the ui itself. <br>